Montenegro: Tourism

-With a total of 1.6 million visitors, Montenegro was, as of 2017, the 36th-most-visited country (out of 47) in Europe.
+A total of 2.1 million visitors visited Montenegro in 2022 spending 12.4m nights there.
 The majority of foreign visitors to Montenegro come from the neighbouring countries of Serbia, Bosnia and Herzegovina and Kosovo, as well as Russia.

 The Montenegrin Adriatic coast is 295 km long, with 72 km of beaches and many well-preserved ancient towns.
 Some of the most popular beaches include Jaz Beach, Mogren Beach, Bečići Beach, Sveti Stefan Beach and Velika Plaža.
 Meanwhile, some of the most popular ancient towns include Herceg Novi, Perast, Kotor, Budva and Ulcinj.

 National Geographic Traveler (edited once a decade) ranks Montenegro among the "50 Places of a Lifetime".
 Montenegrin seaside town Sveti Stefan was once used as the cover for the magazine.
 The coast region of Montenegro was considered one of the great "discoveries" among world tourists.
 In January 2010, The New York Times ranked the Ulcinj South Coast region of Montenegro, including Velika Plaža, Ada Bojana, and the Hotel Mediteran of Ulcinj, among the "Top 31 Places to Go in 2010" as part of a worldwide ranking.

-Montenegro was listed by Yahoo Travel among the "10 Top Hot Spots of 2009" to visit, describing it as "the second fastest growing tourism market in the world (falling just behind China)".
-It is listed by tourism guides like Lonely Planet as a top destination.

 Demographics

 Ethnic structure

-The 2011 census reported 620,029 citizens.
-According to the U.S. Census Bureau, in 2015, 9,486 ethnic Serbs there were born in "Other Eastern Europe" countries, overwhelmingly Montenegro.
-According to the 2000 U.S. census, 2,339 individuals claimed first ancestry in Montenegro, and 189 whose second ancestry was Montenegrin, totaling 2,528 overall.
+The 2023 census reported 623,633 citizens.
 Montenegro is a multiethnic state with no ethnic majority.
-Major ethnic groups include Montenegrins (Црногорци/Crnogorci) and Serbs (Срби/Srbi); others are Bosniaks (Bošnjaci), Muslims (ethnic group) (Muslimani), Albanians (Albanci – Shqiptarët) and Croats (Hrvati).
-The number of "Montenegrins" and "Serbs" fluctuates widely from census to census due to changes in how people perceive, experience, or choose to express, their identity and ethnic affiliation.
+Montenegrins make up 41.1% of the population, Serbs 32.9%, Bosniaks 9.45%, Albanians 4.99%, and Russians 2.01%.
+There is a significant number of other ethnic groups, including Romani people, Croats, Ukrainians, Belarusians, and Turks.

 Languages

 The official language in Montenegro is Montenegrin.
-Serbian, Bosnian, Albanian, and Croatian are recognised in usage.
+Serbian, Bosnian, Albanian, and Croatian are recognised in official usage.
 Montenegrin, Serbian, Bosnian, and Croatian are mutually intelligible as standard varieties of the Serbo-Croatian language.
-Montenegrin is the plurality mother-tongue of the under-18 population.
-Previous constitutions endorsed Serbo-Croatian as the official language in SR Montenegro and Serbian of the Ijekavian standard during the 1992–2006 period.
+Serbian is the most spoken language in the country, as a plurality of the population at 43.18% consider it as their native language, while 34.52% speaks the Montenegrin language.
+There is also significant number of people speaking Bosnian (6.98%), Albanian (5.25%), and Russian (2.36%).